RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/about-the-grm-designs.md

 The images depicted on this page use the color palette and fonts from Astro 4.
 All new projects should use Astro 5 colors and fonts to be considered an Astro application.
 Refer to this section for general user experience guidance only, *not* visual design guidance.
 :::

-Directing and maintaining satellites orbiting in space requires coordinating personnel, processes and equipment on the ground.
+Directing and maintaining satellites orbiting in space requires coordinating personnel, processes, and equipment on the ground.
 This is the role of Ground Resource Management (GRM) systems.
 Key aspects of GRM services include the following:

 - Monitor System - maintaining awareness of the status of critical components of the ground system, including equipment and scheduled contacts.
 - Manage Contacts - coordinate ground systems to ensure satellite contacts have all the equipment needed to achieve mission objectives.